 How do I configure IPTables to harden the Content Gateway host system?
 How do I ensure that Content Gateway is properly identified in the network?
 Which Web browsers provide the best user experience with Content Gateway?
 How do I backup and restore the SSL Incident List?
-How do I specify in a PAC file a URL that will bypass Content Gateway?
-Where do I download Content Gateway v7.6.0?
+Where do I download Content Gateway v7.7.0?